Hammer-Institute/hammer/README.md

 # Hammer

-Hammer is a chat server written in JavaScript.
+Hammer is a chat server / client written in JavaScript.
 It is designed to be easy to use and ~~painful~~ *easy* to extend.

 ## Installation